justeslam/offsec2/checklists/paths.md

 4. Transfer WerTrigger binaries through smb (phone dll is msfvenom revshell)
 5. Move binaries to system32 directory (for the exploit to work) with mysql (select load_file('') into dumpfile '';
 6. Cd into system32 and run WerTrigger.exe and receive revshell as nt authority

+impacket-GetADUsers with bruteforced passwd with custom list (cewl & oscp.rule) getNPUusers and crack svc_mssql hash passwordspray asrep pass from svc_mssql and get svc_web (useless) run bloodhound-python use bloodyad to set new password for iain use bloodyad to set new password for christopher (using iain creds) Summer2023